Impressions from Legito Conference 2020

 After the first break, guests, both online and in the audience hurried back to hear Luigi Cominelli of UniQLegal talk of the importance of Knowledge Management, the unique structure of this brand new joint venture, and how its timely creation made it perfectly suited to disrupt among this already disruptive times.

-Next, Legito’s Ray DeSouza offered some tips on best practices for onboarding employees to using newly implementing technologies, drawing heavily upon his past experience, including Legito’s KnowledgeBase and Learning Center.
+Next, Legito’s Ray DeSouza offered some tips on best practices for onboarding employees to use newly implementing technologies, drawing heavily upon his past experience, including Legito’s KnowledgeBase and Learning Center.

 Lucie Tvaruzkova of Single-Case described how its case management platform helps people get equal access to the law, and how, by the nature of its business, Single-Case has been able to capture snapshots of trends emerging from the ongoing Covid-19 pandemic, including the increasing view that law firms should play the role of digital service and knowledge providers.